 1. Located on the Northeast corner at E. Government and S. Alcaniz Streets, the Tail of Two Cities Pelican features elements of the Spanish, French, English and American flags that have flown in Pensacola during its storied history.
 It stands across from Seville Square, where you can enjoy green space and swings for small children.
 The historic Old Christ Church, several restaurants, a brewery and ice cream shop also surround the square.

 Tribute to Our First Nations Pelican

 2. If you leave Seville Square walking west on Zarragosa Street, you will pass by Historic Pensacola’s Museum Plaza, where you can learn a little about local history at Colonial Archaeological Trail displays, view large public art exhibits or let kids play at Discovery Place, an early learning playground.
-When you reach S. Jefferson Street, you’ll find the Tribute to Our First Nations Pelican outside the T.T.
-Wentworth, Jr. Florida State Museum.
+When you reach S. Jefferson Street, you’ll find the Tribute to Our First Nations Pelican outside the Pensacola Museum of History.
 Reminiscent of Native American artwork, the pelican is the work of artist Dave Kessler and was installed in 2015.

 Donate Life Pelican

 3. Across Plaza Ferdinand is Palafox Street, which bisects the heart of Downtown Pensacola’s cultural and entertainment district.
 Just north of Government Street sits the Old Escambia County Courthouse Pelican.
 Previously decorated with various Florida license plate designs, the pelican now promotes organ donation.
 Painted blue and green, it features a red heart and the words, “Donate Life.”
 A box of organ donor registration forms is located near the base of the statue.
 A small plaque credits the Auto Collision program at George Stone Technical College for restoring this pelican in 2018.